 Themes and static page designs are one thing, but as you increase the functionality of your site, it’s important to make sure that none of the moving pieces drop the ball on the mobile experience.

-For example, stats tell us that 75% of people who shop on your website will never actually complete a sale.
+For example, stats tell us that 75% of people who shop on your website will never actually complete a sale because they abandon the cart without purchasing.
 It’s not that they don’t want to … for a large number of those would-be customers, something actively comes between them and the product they added to their online cart.

 Unfortunately, the checkout experience itself contributes to this loss of revenue, especially if your order forms aren’t mobile friendly.
 It’s the tech issue that makes a mobile visitor throw up their hands in frustration (“I’ll buy this later, when I’m on my desktop”) and never return to complete their order.
 (Or worse, they complete their order with a competitor.
 Yikes.)

-That’s why choosing a mobile responsive shopping cart plugin that’s actively developed with modern screen sizes in mind can either make or break the overall success of your site design.
+That’s why choosing a mobile responsive subscription plugin that’s actively developed with modern screen sizes in mind can either make or break the overall success of your site design.